Our most recent reports, consultation responses and research.

 Our response to the Health and Social Care Select Committee’s inquiry on suicide prevention sets out where good progress has been made and identifies the areas where changes are still needed (January 2019).

-Our response to the National Institute of Health and Care Excellence’s consultation on quality standards for suicide prevention sets out the issues we think should be focused on.
-(November 2018).
+Our response to the National Institute of Health and Care Excellence’s stakeholder engagement on quality standards for suicide prevention (November 2018).

 Suicide prevention in schools